Eduardo-95-DS/Eat-Well-Dashboard/README.md

 The first step was to understand, clean, and analyze the dataset in order to answer the questions on a notebook; then, planning which information would go to the dashboard.

-The following metrics were chosen for each vision of the business:
+The following metrics were selected for each business aspect:
 - Country:
   - N° of restaurants, n° of unique cuisines, average rating, average cost for two and price range.